mpkondrashin/analyzer-client/README.md

 ```commandline
 shasum -a 1  <file path>
 ```
-Using this hash run following command
+Using this hash, run the following command
 ```commandline
 ./acli brief_report --sha1 <hash>
 ```